MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 ![Prompt to apply a recommended label](../media/Sensitivity-label-Prompt-for-required-label.png)

-## How automatic or recommended labels are applied
+### When automatic or recommended labels are applied

 The implementation of automatic and recommended labeling in Office apps depend on whether you're using labeling that's built into Office, or the Azure Information Protection unified labeling client.
 In both cases, however: